Hawaii-Smart-Energy-Project/Forest-City-Military-Community-Energy-Audit/README.md

 ### Features

+* Open-source (BSD license) code in Perl 5.x.
 * Downloads eGauge data using the [eGauge web API](http://www.egauge.net/docs/egauge-xml-api.pdf).
 * Data is then parsed and uploaded to a data store (PostgreSQL 9.1).

-The software is written in Perl 5 and is designed for automatic operation through a cron job.
+The software is designed for automatic operation through a cron job.

 ## Configuration